wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Manual & complex processes in application delivery

-Within a single datacenter, Consul provides automatic failover for services by omitting failed service instances from DNS lookups and by providing service health information in APIs.
+Within a single datacenter, Consul provides <strong>automatic failover</strong> for services by omitting failed service instances from DNS lookups and by providing service health information in APIs.
 In Consul's <a target="_blank" href="https://www.consul.io/docs/internals/coordinates.html">network coordinate subsystem</a>

 <hr />